madhurbhargava/RandomCodeSnippets/README.md

 MapsAppInfo & mapsdemo_video - Demo Video and Information of the App created using MapPage and ImagePage in Xamarin Forms.

 iOSPageRenderer_Anim_Squeeze.cs - A Native Custom Page renderer for Xamarin.Forms Page.
 It has logic to flip a page(flip animation).
 Also contains logic for adding icons correctly to the top bar.

+VideoPageRenderer - A Video Page Renderer for iOS which renders landscape video on iOS using Xamarin.
+It uses AVVideoPlayer control on iOS platform to render the video.